 Preparation and measurement of quantum systems critically depend on their interactions with photons, and thus we are interested in applying techniques in nanoscale optics and photonics to enable better understanding and control of quantum properties, and improve device performance and utility.
 The scope of our work includes experimental atomic physics and optics, nanophotonic device design, multiphysics modeling, materials science, and nanofabrication.

-We welcome inquiries for research opportunities at all levels (graduate and undergraduate students, post-doctoral and visiting scholars).
-If interested, please contact Jennifer Choy at firstname.lastname@example.org.
+We are actively seeking candidates for a post-doctoral research associate position (please see details here) and welcome inquiries for research opportunities at all other levels (graduate and undergraduate students, and visiting scholars).
+If interested, please contact Jennifer Choy at email@example.com.